davis-hoover/opencpi/tools/ocpidev2/assets/design-notes2.rst

 Testing
 =======
-A unit tests is written in python with a test per class member variable.
+A unit tests is written in python.
 There is also a tools/ocpidev2/test.sh which tests the CLI.

 Attribute Handling